Lyme Disease - PCR

 Conformément au Règlement de l’Ontario 671/92 de la Loi sur les services en français, les renseignements d’analyses de laboratoire liés à la présente page ne sont offerts qu’en anglais parce qu’ils sont de nature scientifique ou technique et destinés uniquement à l’usage des fournisseurs de soins de santé qualifiés et non aux membres du public.

-This page provides PCR testing information for Lyme disease (or Lyme Borreliosis).
-Test requests are received at Public Health Ontario’s (PHO) laboratory and are referred out to the National Microbiology Laboratory (NML).
-For information regarding other testing options, refer to the our Lyme Disease – Serology webpage.
+This page provides information on PCR testing for Lyme disease (or Lyme Borreliosis).
+Test requests are received at Public Health Ontario (PHO) and referred to the National Microbiology Laboratory (NML).

 Lyme disease is caused by spirochetal bacteria of the genus Borrelia.
 In North America, the main causative agent is Borrelia burgdorferi sensu stricto, while in Europe, B. burgdorferi, B. afzelii and B. garinii are the relevant genospecies.
 In Russia and Northern Asia, B. garinii is the most common species causing Lyme disease.
 As a vector-borne zoonotic disease, the bacterium is transmitted through the bite of a species of Ixodes ticks, thus most cases occur during the warmer months when the ticks are active.